Author: Ron Graham

 4 "Go ye" Means "Go me"

-4. Who was meant to obey the “Great Commission” in Mark 16:15-16?
-Select from the following list: (A) The apostles?
+Exercise 4~ Who was meant to obey the “Great Commission” in Mark 16:15-16?
+(A) The apostles?
 (B) Christians in the first century?
 (C) Christians in mission fields?
 (D) You and me and every Christian?

 Each person needs to feel that Jesus meant him or her personally when he said, "Go ye into all the world and preach the gospel..."
 (Mark 16:15-16).
 All the answers above are right, but the last answer is where our focus should be.